KDE/digikam-doc/image_editor/transform_tools.rst

 In this section, you can tune some advanced values to tweak the tool.

-**Overall rigidity of the seams**: Use this value to give a negative bias to the seams which are not straight.
+**Overall rigidity of the seams**: Use this value to give a negative bias to the seams that are not straight.
 May be useful to prevent distortions in some situations, or to avoid artifacts from pixel skipping (it is better to use low values in such case).
 This setting applies to the whole selected layer if no rigidity mask is used.

 .. note::

     The bias is proportional to the difference in the transversal coordinate between each two successive points, elevated to the power of 1.5, and summed up for the whole seam.

 **Maximum number of transversal steps**: This option lets you choose the maximum transversal step that the pixels in the seams can take.
-In the standard algorithm, corresponding to the default value step = 1, each pixel in a seam can be shifted by at most one pixel with respect to its neighbors.
+In the standard algorithm, corresponding to the default value of step = 1, each pixel in a seam can be shifted by at most one pixel with respect to its neighbors.
 This implies that the seams can form an angle of at most 45 degrees with respect to their base line.
 Increasing the step value lets you overcome this limit, but may lead to the introduction of artifacts.
 In order to balance the situation, you can use the rigidity setting.

 **Side switch frequency**: During the carving process, at each step the optimal seam to be carved is chosen based on the relevance value for each pixel.
 However, in the case where two seams are equivalent (which may happen, for instance, when large portions of the image have the same color), the algorithm always chooses the seams from one side.
 In some cases, this can pose problems, e.g. an object centered in the original image might not be centered in the resulting image.
 In order to overcome this effect, this setting allows the favored side to be switched automatically during rescaling, at the cost of slightly worse performance.